andrewde/Bert/README.md

 Type: `open <name>`
 Example: `open google`

+### How to update or delete a command

+This can be done by changing the underlying `.url` file linked to a command.

+Coommands are saved as `.url` files under `~/.bert/Enso`.
+'.url' is presumably a cross platform format for URLs.

+Just rename the file name (which is actually the command name).

 ### Where does Bert saves my user settings, shortcuts etc

 Everything is saved in a hidden directory under the current user home directory (`os.homedir()`) at `~/.bert`.